Need help? We're here!

 4. Relationships with higher-level contacts

 What do you do when the contact person with a supplier keeps changing?
-Employee turnover is natural but at the same time establishing relationships at a higher level is a key to maintaining service level continuity.
+Employee turnover is natural, but at the same time, establishing relationships at a higher level is a key to maintaining service level continuity.
+When possible, engage with management or account supervisors who can ensure that your company’s needs continue to be prioritized even through staff changes.

 5. Clear expectations